The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 SIL = 0 dB is the

-acoustic intensity of I0 = 1 pW/m2 = 1 × 10−12 W/m2.
+I0 = 1 pW/m2 = 1 × 10−12 W/m2.

-Note: Since the sound intensity level (energy quantity) is difficult to measure, it is common
+Note: Since the sound intensity level (energy quantity) is difficult to measure, it is common to

-sound pressure raises the sound pressure level by 6 dB.
+pressure raises the sound pressure level by 6 dB.

-Sound pressure is really not sound intensity.
+Sound pressure in Pa is really not sound intensity in W/m².

-If you measure at distance
+If we measure at a distance

-r1 = m = ft
+1 = m = ft

 a sound intensity level (SIL1)